Mwansasquared/Mwansasquared/README.md

 ## Hi there 👋, I'm Mwansa Mwansa.

-I'm a graduate in Computer Engineering from The Copperbelt University.
+I'm a graduate of Computer Engineering from The Copperbelt University.
 I'm a passionate learner who's always willing to learn and work across technologies and domains bulb.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 ### Talking about Personal Stuff: